apache/cloudstack-documentation/source/adminguide/systemvm.rst

 Upgrading Virtual Routers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Download the latest System VM template.
+Download the latest System VM Template.

 #.
 Download the latest System VM to all the primary storage pools.